-SoHo may be the epicenter of loft parties, quaint cobblestone streets, and Midwesterners dashing in and out of Broadway stores, but it’s also a hub for dining.
-The neighborhood flaunts a host of fine-dining establishments, as well as a number of casual, cheap-ish eateries for when you’re just about maxed out on your credit card.
+SoHo conjures thoughts of loft parties, quaint cobblestone streets and Midwesterners dashing in and out of Broadway stores, but it’s also a hub for dining.
+The neighborhood flaunts a host of fine-dining establishments, as well as a number of casual, cheapish eateries for when you’re maxed out on your credit card.
 From an iconic French bistro to a Chinese restaurant boasting some of the best jiggly soup dumplings outside of Chinatown, these are the top places to eat in SoHo.

-The quintessential brassiere from prolific restaurateur Keith McNally, Balthazar remains enormously popular two decades after it first opened.
-The iconic decor features the trademark glowing “McNally gold” light, which flows over the red-leather booths and banquettes, filled with poshly dressed locals swirling red wine.
-Here you’ll find a host of French bistro classics—escargot, French onion soup, steak frites—placed in front of you by smartly suited servers, making you almost believe you’re dining in France
+The quintessential brasserie from prolific restaurateur Keith McNally, Balthazar remains enormously popular two decades after it first opened.
+The decor features the trademark glowing ‘McNally gold’ light, which flows over the red-leather booths and banquettes, usually filled with poshly dressed locals swirling red wine.
+Here, French bistro classics – snails, French onion soup, steak frites – are placed in front of you by smartly suited servers, making you almost believe you’re dining in France.

-At street level, La Esquina is an unassuming cafe and taqueria offering the typical Mexican standards – mainly tacos, tortas, and quesadillas.
-Below is a pseudo-secret nightclubby dining room with pricier fare, an array of agave spirits, and a reputation for debauchery.
+At street level, La Esquina is an unassuming café and taqueria offering the typical Mexican standards – mainly tacos, tortas and quesadillas.
+Downstairs is a pseudo-secret dining room with a nightclub ambiance, pricier fare, an array of agave spirits and a reputation for debauchery.

-From the team behind the buzzy Estela and Flora Bar, Cafe Altro Paradiso leans Italian – but this is anything but an ordinary red-sauce joint.
-The menu changes often, but it’s dominated by small plates, pastas, and larger entrees, which in the past have included dishes like fava bean salad dotted with dates and ramps, and malfatti twirled with wild mushrooms and Parmesan.
+From the team behind the buzzy Estela and Flora Bar, Café Altro Paradiso leans towards Italian – but this is anything but an ordinary red-sauce joint.
+The menu changes often, but it’s dominated by small plates, pastas and larger entrées, which in the past have included dishes such as fava bean salad dotted with dates and ramps, and malfatti twirled with wild mushrooms and Parmesan.

 Wine is a big deal at Charlie Bird, and its carefully selected offerings are served in elegant Zalto glasses with stems as slender as the beautiful people who frequent the place.
 The menu feels very much American, but it has a bit of Italian flair (there’s excellent pasta, after all).
 Try the farro salad (featuring ingredients that rotate with the seasons) or the famed Tuscan chicken liver swiped with rhubarb mostarda and lemon thyme.

 A couple of years ago, Le Coucou was one of the buzziest NYC openings – and deservedly so.
 Le Coucou sparked New York’s poignant return to classic French dining, presented in a room that’s elegant yet decidedly unstuffy.
-Go for a killer date, or when you’ve recently come into a large sum of money, and don’t miss the quenelle de brochet with caviar or the stunning three-dish tout le lapin (entire rabbit).
+Go for a killer date, or when you’ve come into a large sum of money, and don’t miss the quenelle de brochet with caviar, or the stunning three-dish tout le lapin (an entire rabbit).

 Situated on tree-lined Sullivan Street, The Dutch feels vaguely like an upscale tavern.
-Noted chef Andrew Carmellini cooks up classic American comfort-food fare for a celeb-heavy crowd.
-Notable dishes include the fried chicken, the lunch-only burger, or any of the many steak options.
+Noted chef Andrew Carmellini cooks up classic American comfort food for a celeb-heavy crowd.
+Notable dishes include the fried chicken, the lunch-only burger and many steak options.

 Prepare for a small menu and plenty of surprises at King